What are the taxes paid by a foreigner in France?

 You are a tax resident in France

-You have to pay the housing tax for any dwelling secondary which you have personally in France at 1er January, whether you are a free landlord, tenant or occupant.
+You have to pay the housing tax for any accommodation secondary which you have personally in France at 1er January, whether you own, rent or occupy for free.

-You are not resident for tax purposes in France
+You are not a tax resident in France

-If you don't your tax domicile in France but if you have a house, it is considered a second home.
+If you don't have your tax domicile in France but if you have a home, it is considered a second home.

 You have to pay the housing tax for the dwelling concerned.

-Whether your tax domicile is in France or abroad, you have to pay property tax if you own a property in France on 1er January of the year.
+Whether your tax residence is in France or abroad, you have to pay property tax if you own a property in France at 1er January of the year.

-If you own more than one property, you must pay the property tax due for each.
+If you own more than one property, you must pay the property tax due for each property.

 Répondez aux questions successives et les réponses s’afficheront automatiquement